How to insure bikes, e-bikes, and e-scooters

 Related: What is personal liability insurance in home insurance?

-What insurance do you need if you drive an e-bike or e-scooter for work?
+What insurance do you need if you drive an e-bike or e-scooter commercially?

-Similar to car delivery, it’s best to tell your insurer if you’re using an e-bike or scooter for business use.
+Similar to driving a car for delivery, it’s best to tell your insurer if you’re using an e-bike or scooter for business use.
 That way you can be sure there are no gaps in your coverage.

 “If the e-bike is used for business purposes, then it must be insured as Business Property,” says Chris Bayly, senior vice president and CFO of Square One Insurance.
 That signals to your insurer than your e-bike is considered a piece of equipment you rely on for work as someone who’s self-employed — similar to a computer, or business inventory.